 Commuting plays a major role in every traveler’s life.
 It is specially beneficial for those who don’t own a car or don’t really know how to drive (like me).

 Growing up, I didn’t really commute on a daily basis.
 I lived inside the school campus from elementary to college and I’d rather stay at home or hangout in nearby places with close friends during weekends.
 I didn’t have the guts to ride a public transportation alone before not unless it is within our city.
 I embarked on my first solo trip to Baguio City when a good friend of mine graduated from college.
 It only took me more than an hour to reach the hotel by van, but I considered that one as a big achievement.

-My first solo bus trip to Manila happened months before my on-the-job training.
+My first solo bus trip to Manila happened months before my on-the-job training through a Toronto Shuttle Bus agency.
 Mom got really worried and she kept on calling me the whole time asking how I am.
 Instead of feeling worried about any unwanted accidents that we might encounter on the road, I feared that my mobile phone might be snatched from me LOL.

 For my OJT stint in Manila four years ago, I learned to love commuting through the MRT.
 Luckily, I’m just one station away from the workplace.
 Rush hour in the morning can be very tough especially when all of the passengers are desperate to go to work on time.
 For me, my tasks in the workplace is not really that exhausting.
 Commuting Â is.
 I think I can write a series of blog posts about some of the funny or frustrating scenarios I’ve witnessed while riding the MRT train.